Re-opening to all students in September – frequently asked questions (updated 25 August 2020)

 Where will students be based?
 Will their classroom(s) look different?

 In line with the guidance, our aim is to minimise contact between children by separating them into groups which are known as ‘bubbles’.
+Classrooms will be set up front facing and with maximum distance between students and teachers.
+The timings of the day and the timetable have been rewritten to reduce movement of students around the school.

 Will students be able to move around the academy?